Murder Rate Plummets Amid gangster Peace In Medellin - UrduPoint

 Murder Rate Plummets Amid 'gangster Peace' In Medellin

-Medellín, Colombia, (UrduPoint / Pakistan Point News - 14th Oct, 2022 ) :Seven days without a single murder: The month of August marked a security record for Colombia's second city Medellin, the onetime fiefdom of infamous drug lord Pablo Escobar.
+Medellín, Colombia, (UrduPoint / Pakistan Point News - 19th Oct, 2022 ) :Seven days without a single murder...
+The month of August marked a security record for Colombia's second city Medellin, the onetime fiefdom of infamous drug lord Pablo Escobar.

 "In Medellin, security is measured in lives" saved, said Mayor Daniel Quintero as he welcomed the breakthrough.